himanshu1308/STA-/README.md

 After writing these commands the OpenTimer tool will output results which have start Point, End Point and type of analysis.
 The results will look like the image shown below:

 ![2](https://user-images.githubusercontent.com/44607144/193761265-ad00b398-8110-4a42-8625-97a54f44996d.png)
+At last line it is showing slack =